 Nuts and nut butters are really important staples for me.
 They’re such a great way to get in plant protein that’s delicious and satisfying.
 Almond butter has , too.

 It’s funny, I definitely liked peanut butter better for a long time.
 Almond butter is a bit more of an acquired taste.
 I grew to love it equally and now find it’s more versatile.
 It has less of a distinct, strong flavor so you can use it in creative ways, like in place of tahini in a recipe.

 I could eat sweet potatoes at every meal, seriously.
-They’re a great source of complex carbs, providing 4 grams of fiber for a medium sweet potato.
+They’re a great source of complex carbs, providing for a medium sweet potato.
 They’re also rich in antioxidants such as vitamin A, C, and E. I like to make them in big batches for the week.

 In the morning, I’ll eat half of one with coconut oil, cinnamon, and chopped nuts.
 At lunch, I’ll slice and throw them on arugula with other leftover veggies, and maybe a little goat cheese.
 You can make them savory or sweet, and if you slice them and make them into sweet potato fries, kids love them too.

 But don’t be afraid to try new foods!